craftamap/pluploader/README.md

-If you don't want to write the username or password (or any other global parameter) each time, you can use a filed called `.pluprc`, either placed in your current maven project or/and in your homedirectory.
+If you don't want to write the username or password (or any other global parameter) each time, you can use a filed called `.pluprc`, either placed in your current maven project or/and in your home directory.
 A example looks like
 this:

 ```